 The parade is expected to last 45 to 60 minutes, and will include the marching bands from all five public secondary schools, as well as veterans groups, community organizations, the town’s police and fire departments, scouts, and sports teams.
 Each group marching in the parade will honor at least one veteran, and those names will be announced at the reviewing stand on South Main Street opposite the library.

-An exciting moment is expected to occur mid-way during the parade – when the unmistakable roar of a C-130 military jet will be heard as Connecticut native and third-generation Connecticut Air National Guard 1st Lt.
+An exciting moment is expected to occur mid-way during the parade – when the unmistakable roar of a C-130 will be heard as Connecticut native and third-generation Connecticut Air National Guard 1st Lt.
 Alexandra Pagoni performs a flyover above the parade route.

 “Immediately following the parade each year, a brief Memorial Day ceremony is held at the Veterans Memorial to bring special meaning to the holiday,” Renée McCue, parade coordinator and public relations specialist for the Town of West Hartford said in a news release.